 Debbie Ullman

-In 1970 Ullman was considered for a full-time shift, but after a summer of fill-in work, she flew the coop.
-“I was under the spell of Woodstock and had the urge for going; I was ready to get into somebody’s car and drive to California with my dog.”
-However, she was soon persuaded to return and take over the morning show.
-With the hiring of Maxanne Sartori to do afternoons, WBCN had female announcers in both the morning and the afternoon shifts by the spring of 1971.
-She would remain with the station for two more years and has lived on Cape Cod for most of her life as a therapist and the Editor and Co-director of GestaltPress.
+In 1970, Ullman was considered for a full-time shift but, after doing a summer of fill-in work, she flew the coop.
+“I was under the spell of Woodstock and had the urge for going.
+I was just ready to get into somebody’s car and drive out to California with my dog.”
+Later that year, she was persuaded to return and take over the morning show, and when Maxanne Sartori joined ‘BCN team in the spring of ’71, the station had female announcers in both the morning and the afternoon shifts.
+Ullman stayed at the station for two more years and has lived on Cape Cod for most of her life, working as a therapist and the editor and co-director of GestaltPress.

 Published On: April 20, 2014